An intercalated degree will take you much deeper into a particular area of medicine, and will earn you a BSc.

 - Emergency Diagnostics

 - Paediatric Emergency Medicine

-The weekly virtual journal club ensures you build the critical appraisal skills required to successfully complete the Intercalated Research Project, whilst the hands-on research experience will be supervised by an experienced emergency medicine physician or researcher.
+The placement journal club ensures you build the critical appraisal skills required to successfully complete the Intercalated Research Project, whilst hands-on research experience will be supervised by an experienced emergency medicine physician or researcher.